ctcl-bregis/ctclsite-rust/config/about/privacy.md

     - Roles
     - Join date
     - Account creation date
-    - User flags (see Discord documentation: https://discord.com/developers/docs/resources/user)
+    - User flags (see Discord documentation: https://discord.com/developers/docs/resources/user
     - Username changes
     - Profile picture and profile picture changes

 This data is only collected if a user is in the same guild ("server") as the bot and is provided by the user.

-# How the information is used
+## How the information is used
-Data listed above, under "Information that is collected", may be stored indefinitely on servers within the United States of America, currently within the states of New Jersey and Virginia.
-This data is not shared with any third party.
+Data listed above, under "Information that is collected", may be stored indefinitely on servers within the United States of America, currently within Ashburn, Virginia and Midlothian, Virginia.

 Collecting such information is used for, including but not limited to: